Southern rock: 1980s and 1990s: continuing influence

-2000 to present
+2000s to present

-New musicians such as the Tedeschi Trucks Band (the Derek Trucks Band), Warren Haynes, Gov't Mule, Chris Duarte Group, Dixie Witch, The Marcus King Band, Whiskey Myers, Widespread Panic, the Black Crowes, Blackberry Smoke, Kid Rock, JJ Grey & Mofro, and the Allman Betts Band are continuing the Southern rock art form.
+New musicians such as the Tedeschi Trucks Band (and before that the Derek Trucks Band), Warren Haynes, Gov't Mule, Chris Duarte Group, the Allman Betts Band, Blackberry Smoke, Whiskey Myers, Whiskeytown, the Black Crowes, Dixie Witch, Widespread Panic, and Kid Rock are continuing the Southern rock art form.

 In 2005, singer Bo Bice took an explicitly Southern rock sensibility and appearance to a runner-up finish on the normally pop-oriented American Idol television program, with a performance of the Allmans' "Whipping Post" and later performing Skynyrd's "Free Bird" and, with Skynyrd on stage with him, "Sweet Home Alabama".

 Southern rock currently plays on the radio in the United States, but mostly on oldies stations and classic rock stations.
 Although this class of music gets minor radio play, there is still a following for older bands like Lynyrd Skynyrd and the Allman Brothers play in venues with sizable crowds.

-Additionally, alternative rock groups such as Drive-By Truckers, the Bottle Rockets(Missouri), My Morning Jacket(Kentucky), and Kings of Leon combine Southern rock with rawer genres, such as garage rock, alt-country, and blues rock.
-Much of the old style Southern rock (as well as other classic rock) has made its transition into the country music genre, establishing itself along the lines of outlaw country in recent years.

-Several of the original early 1970s hard rock Southern rock groups are still performing in 2020.
-This list includes Atlanta Rhythm Section (ARS), the Marshall Tucker Band, Molly Hatchet, Outlaws, Lynyrd Skynyrd, ZZ Top, Black Oak Arkansas, .38 Special and Dickey Betts.

-A number of books in the 2000s have chronicled Southern rock's history, including Randy Poe's Skydog – The Duane Allman Story and Rolling Stone writer Mark Kemp's Dixie Lullaby: A Story of Music, Race & New Beginnings in a New South.
+A number of books in the 2000s have chronicled Southern rock's history, including Randy Poe's Skydog: The Duane Allman Story and Rolling Stone writer Mark Kemp's Dixie Lullaby: A Story of Music, Race & New Beginnings in a New South.
 Turn It Up was released by Ron Eckerman, Lynyrd Skynyrd's former manager and plane crash survivor.
-Sociologist Jason T. Eastman analyzes contemporary southern rock to illustrate changes in today's southern identity in his book The Southern Rock Revival: The Old South in a New World.
+Sociologist Jason T. Eastman analyzes contemporary Southern rock to illustrate changes in today's southern identity in his book The Southern Rock Revival: The Old South in a New World.

 South rock musicians like Little Big Town, Billy Currington and Ryan Adams combine the Southern rock sound with country, bluegrass and blues.
 This has been propelled by record labels like Capitol Records Nashville, Mercury Nashville and Lost Highway Records.

+Southern metal

+Southern metal is a fusion genre combining southern rock with heavy metal music.
+It appeared in the 1990s and is performed by bands such as Corrosion of Conformity, Black Label Society, Maylene and the Sons of Disaster and Texas Hippie Coalition.